calimaborges-drafts/f1setup/README.md

 - [ ] Compare current setup with listed setup under mouse on mouse over
 - [x] Use `now` to deploy
 - [ ] Configure `deploy` on commit and `alias` on tag with `travis-ci` and `now`
+- [ ] Might be possible to deploy everything in one server on now.
+Think about it.
+Remember to consider development cycle.

 ## FAQ